 An example of the relationship between genre and rhetorical situation could be the response to the passing of a new law you do not agree with.
-Say, for example, your state recently legalized the use of medical marijuana and you do not agree with that decision; you could respond in many different ways and genres.
+Say, for example, your state recently legalized the use of medical marijuana and you do not agree with that decision; you could respond with several types of genres to any number of audiences.
 Writing a well informed and professional letter to your state officials is one option, another could be writing long posts on social media to stir up support for your cause.
-The letter and the post have different audiences, and therefore are different genres.
-The post on your social media is directed towards friends and peers and is more than likely written in a casual tone, you are attempting to appeal to the average person in contrast the letter should include professional language, be proofread and free of spelling and grammar errors.
+The letter and the post on social media have different audiences, and very different genres.
+The post on your social media is directed towards friends and peers and is more than likely written in a casual tone, you are attempting to appeal to the average person.
+In contrast, the letter to your state representative should be professional and carefully proofread.